Education in Latin America

 Despite significant progress, education remains a challenge in Latin America.
-The region has made great progress in educational coverage; almost all children attend primary school and access to secondary education has increased considerably complete on average two more years of schooling than their parents' generation.
+The region has made great progress in educational coverage; almost all children attend primary school and access to secondary education has increased considerably.
+Children complete on average two more years of schooling than their parents' generation.
 Most educational systems in the region have implemented various types of administrative and institutional reforms that have enabled reach for places and communities that had no access to education services in the early 90s.

 However, there are still 23 million children in the region between the ages of 4 and 17 outside of the formal education system.
 Estimates indicate that 30% of preschool age children (ages 4 –5) do not attend school, and for the most vulnerable populations – poor, rural, indigenous and afro-descendants – this calculation exceeds 40 percent.
 Among primary school age children (ages 6 to 12), coverage is almost universal; however there is still a need to incorporate 5 million children in the primary education system.
 These children live mostly in remote areas, are indigenous or Afro-descendants and live in extreme poverty.